utccp/nginx-ex/README.md

 # Nginx HTTP server and reverse proxy (nginx) S2I Sample Application

-This is a very basic sample application repository that can be built and deployed on UTCCP using the [Nginx HTTP server and a reverse proxy builder image](https://github.com/utccp/nginx-container).
+This is a very basic sample application repository that can be built and deployed on UCCPS using the [Nginx HTTP server and a reverse proxy builder image](https://github.com/utccp/nginx-container).

 The application serves a single static html page via nginx.